-Isabella Stewart Gardner, the novelist Henry James once said, “is not a woman, she is a locomotive - with a Pullman car attached.’’
-It was James who introduced her to John Singer Sargent, two of whose portraits of her hang in the Isabella Stewart Gardner Museum.
-He considered himself a friend.
+ISABELLA STEWART GARDNER, the novelist Henry James once said, “is not a woman, she is a locomotive - with a Pullman car attached.’’
+James, who introduced her to John Singer Sargent, two of whose portraits of her hang in the Isabella Stewart Gardner Museum, considered himself a friend.
 Imagine how Gardner’s detractors must have felt.